mashruf99/-CLI_News_Digest_Tool/README.md

 ## 📌 Project Overview

-**CLI News Digest** একটি Python-based command-line tool যা user-এর দেওয়া যেকোনো topic-এর উপর Wikipedia থেকে তথ্য এনে terminal-এ সুন্দরভাবে present করে। সাথে article-এর readability score এবং একটি QR code তৈরি করে।
+**CLI News Digest** A Python-based command-line tool that fetches information from Wikipedia on any topic provided by the user and presents it nicely in the terminal.
+It also generates the article's readability score and a QR code.

-এটি একটি **Level 1 Beginner Project** — Python-এর real-world library ব্যবহার শিখতে এবং CLI tool তৈরির basics বুঝতে আদর্শ।
+This is a **Level 1 Beginner Project** — ideal for learning to use real-world Python libraries and understanding the basics of creating a CLI tool.

 ---

 ## 🎯 Product Requirements (PRD)

 ### Problem Statement
-নতুন কোনো topic সম্পর্কে দ্রুত জানতে চাইলে browser খুলে Wikipedia-তে যেতে হয়। Developer-দের জন্য terminal থেকেই এই কাজটা করার কোনো সহজ tool নেই।
+If you want to quickly learn about a new topic, you have to open a browser and go to Wikipedia.
+There is no easy tool for developers to do this from the terminal.

 ### Target Users
-- Python শিখছেন এমন beginners
+- Beginners who are learning Python.
-- Terminal-centric workflow পছন্দ করেন এমন developers
+- Developers who prefer a terminal-centric workflow.
-- Quick reference এর জন্য Wikipedia ব্যবহার করেন এমন যেকেউ
+- Anyone uses Wikipedia for quick reference.

 ### Goals
-- [x] Terminal থেকে Wikipedia summary পড়া যাবে
+- [x] The Wikipedia summary can be read from the terminal
-- [x] Article কতটা কঠিন তা readability score দিয়ে বোঝা যাবে
+- [x] You can understand how difficult an article is by its readability score
-- [x] QR code স্ক্যান করে মোবাইলে সম্পূর্ণ article পড়া যাবে
+- [x] By scanning the QR code, the complete article can be read on mobile/any other device.
-- [x] `.env` দিয়ে configuration manage করা যাবে
+- [x] Configuration can be managed using `.env` .

-### Non-Goals (Scope বাইরে)
+### Non-Goals (Outside of Scope)
 - GUI বা web interface নেই
 - Multiple language support নেই (English Wikipedia only)
 - Article save/export feature নেই (v1 scope-এ)